ikrammt/Sales_forecasting/README.md

-# Sales Forecasting Using Random Forest
+# Sales Forecasting Using Random Forest & XGBoost

 This project develops a machine learning pipeline to predict **daily sales (in units)** for each product at each store using a Random Forest Regressor.
 The goal is to enable **accurate demand forecasting**, supporting better inventory planning and business growth.